aarontburn/nexus-site/public/docs/Guides/Publishing your Module on the Marketplace.md

 7. Press the `Check` button.
 After successfully loading, your module information (from your `module-info.json`) should be displayed.
    - (Optional) Upload an image.
 If no image is uploaded, it will default to an acronym to the first three letters of your module (e.g. Sample Nexus Module => SNM).
    - (Optional) Upload or type a README.md.
 Supports markdown.
+   - (Optional) Add descriptive tags for your module.
+You can have a maximum of 10 tags, each being a max of 25 characters long.
+All tags must be unique and lowercase.
+They are orderable; the first three tags will be displayed on your module preview.

 8. After verifying your information is correct, press the `Publish` button.
 If no errors occur, you will get a confirmation message.